HeliumProject/Reflect/README.md

 Translators
 -----------

-Reflect::Structure (and hence Reflect::Class) is basically an array of Reflect::Fields.
+Reflect::MetaStruct (and hence Reflect::MetaClass) is basically an array of Reflect::Fields.
 Field is a concrete class that contains the metadata for a member variable in a 'class' or 'struct' exposed to Reflect.
 Field doesn't have the knowledge of how to transact with the field it describes.
 All read and write work done to any given field is instead done by a Translator.
 The Reflect Translator classes abstract type-specific operations on an instance of a field within an instance of a reflected type.

 Every Field heap allocates a Translator instance when metadata is generated.
 There is a Translator instance for every field of every type that remains allocated for the life of the metadata (and hence probably the life of your program).
 Any time some code wants to interact with the data stored in a Field they use the Translator object allocated for that Field.
 Allocating a separate Translator object for every Field was a thoughtful decision, and while it does create many heap allocations on startup, it avoids a lot of code complexity to share Translator instances between Fields (because identifying that any two fields are of exact synonomous type as well as having support for type-tracking all the different types of Translator classes create an enormous amount of complexity).